thoughtbot/backbone-js-on-rails/book/views_and_templates/templating_strategy.md

 that are worth mentioning here because they either provide richer functionality or take a different approach to templating.

 Handlebars is one such example.
-One major distinction of Underscore.js is that it allows you to define and register helpers that can be used when rendering a template, providing a framework for writing helpers similar to those found in ActionView::Helpers, like `domID` or other generic
+One major distinction of Handlebars is that it allows you to define and register helpers that can be used when rendering a template, providing a framework for writing helpers similar to those found in ActionView::Helpers, like `domID` or other generic